 Managed versions of ClickHouse such as ClickHouse Cloud are designed to abstract some, but not all, of the complexities of managing the underlying database.
 With ClickHouse Cloud, you'll pay for the cost of storage and compute plus any additional time spent fine-tuning the database or building ancillary services.

-ClickHouse Cloud does not offer a free plan, but development clusters clamped at 16 GiB RAM, 2 vCPUs, and 10 GB of storage will cost up to $160 per month depending on cloud provider and active hours.
+ClickHouse Cloud currently offers a time-limited free trial, but ongoing development clusters clamped at 16 GiB RAM, 2 vCPUs, and 10 GB of storage will cost up to $160 per month depending on cloud provider and active hours.
 A production-grade cluster with 96 GiB RAM, 24 vCPUs, and 500 GB of storage will cost up to $2,500 per month depending on cloud provider and active hours.
 You can calculate ClickHouse Cloud pricing based on storage and compute size with the ClickHouse pricing calculator.

 Cost of Tinybird